NL33/electron-git/README.md

     -Seems to return apps very fast, but then can be slow to get chrome windows.
         --load other windows and show them

+- close microsoft word docs from window. not working. why?

 - save your apps. (so when navwindow opens the app appears, even if not done).
 I've created file about that at load save apps.

 - add menu item that says howto (write out the instructions separately, and then style)

 - one more shot at making it faster (for focusing and closing windows and tabs)

-- possibility for showing window
+- possibility for showing window.
+DONE
     - have a thin, transparant window over to the right side of screen.
     - hover over that, and show main window
 -   Display flex does some wierd things: counters display : none (overriden here with !important in the hidewhileloading clas); and cuts off images in columns.